 In the signaling-based service model (Basic Model), the CE-PE interface's functional repertoire is limited to path setup signaling only.
 In the Signaling and routing service model (Enhanced Mode), the CE-PE interface provides the signaling capabilities as in the Basic Mode, plus permits limited exchange of information between the control planes of the provider and the customer to help such functions as discovery of customer network routing information (i.e., reachability or TE information in remote customer sites), or parameters of the part of the provider's network dedicated to the customer.

 The primary focus of this document is to describe L1CS YANG model required for the instantiation of point-to-point L1VPN service.
 A L1VPN is a service offered by a core layer 1 network to provide layer 1 connectivity between two or more customer sites where the customer has some control over the establishment and type of the connectivity.

-Deployment Scenarios
+The data model presented in Section 3 is in consistent with [MEF63].
+The data model includes configuration and state data according to the new Network Management Datastore Architecture [RFC8342].Deployment Scenarios

 Figure 1 depicts a deployment scenario of the L1VPN SDN control-based service model for an external customer instantiating L1 point-to-point connectivity to the provider.